Deep Neural Networks Guided Ensemble Learning for Point Estimation: A deep learning guide algorithm to approximate

+We first provide a short review of deep neural networks.
 Deep learning is a specific subfield of machine learning with a major application to approximate a function ${y} = w(\boldsymbol{\phi})$ \citep{goodfellow2016deep}.
-We restrict our attention to the so-called deep feedforward networks or feedforward neural networks, which define a mapping function ${y} = \widetilde{w}(\boldsymbol{\phi};\boldsymbol{\eta})$ and learn the value of parameters $\boldsymbol{\eta}$ that result in the best function approximation, where $\boldsymbol{\eta}$ denotes a stack of the weights and bias parameters in the neural networks with dimension $d_{\eta}$.
+We consider the feedforward neural networks, which define a mapping function ${y} = \widetilde{w}(\boldsymbol{\phi};\boldsymbol{\eta})$ and learn values of $\boldsymbol{\eta}$ that result in the best function approximation.

-In earlier years, it has been shown that a shallow neural network with sigmoid activation function can approximate any continuous function to a desired accuracy with sufficiently large number of nodes \citep{cybenko1989approximation}, and then interest shifted towards deeper networks with a better generalizability \citep{liang2018deep, lu2018deeppink, chen2020nonlinear, rava2020deephazard, wu2020statistical}.
-The upper bounds were also investigated on the approximation error of Lipschitz-continuous functions \citep{bach2017breaking, xu2018understanding, chen2019theoretical}, and functions in Sobolev spaces \citep {yarotsky2017error}.